JamesLMilner/terra-route/README.md

 ## Limitations

-TerraRoute does not current support
+Terra Route does not currently support weighting functions.

 ## Acknowledgements